sinimimi/alx-system_engineering-devops/0x00-shell_basics/README.md

 #15.
 Moving all files beginning with an uppercase letter
 #16.
 Deletes all files for emacs
 #17.
 Create different directories in current directory
+#18.
+List files and directories separating them by commas and arranging them by text